joyliu-q/ricebar/README.md

 ## WIP Features & Bugs
 - Close activity monitor too when you press it again
 - Cosmetics: rolling is jank sometimes
+- Ricebar only shows up on main page instead of always and toggle show/hide only works when application is selected.

 ## Planned features
+- App logo
 - Weather -_-
 - Allow users to customize their ricebar color palatte and hide certain icons.
 - Execute ad-hoc bash scripts you decide to write :D